Robert-Selemani/SARS-CoV-2-Mutation-Prediction/README.md

 sequence from the Alpha variant detected in Wuhan, China, in December 2019.
 As the virus evolves, these vaccines become less effective against new, often more infectious strains.
 This research aims to address this issue by enhancing the prediction of viral evolution to streamline vaccine development.
-The researchers utilised a Long Short-Term Memory (LSTM) Artificial Neural Network to predict potential mutations in the SARS-CoV-2 Spike Protein sequences.
+The research utilised a Long Short-Term Memory (LSTM) Artificial Neural Network to predict potential mutations in the SARS-CoV-2 Spike Protein sequences.
 By applying the algorithm to time-series data of the Spike Protein sequences, the trained model